 For example, consider the latest in Honda’s street bike series, the CBR650R, compared with the most recent CBR600RR.

 The geometry of the CBR600RR is so different.
 It has lower clip-ons, higher foot-pegs, a more aggressive tank, and even a higher seat.

-These were always considered fast, sporty bikes.
+The early CBR600F models were always considered fast, sporty bikes.
 Thus, the majority have been raced, either on the street or on the track.
 They’re not monsters with torque, but they can be wheelied.
 And many of them have been crashed and left out in the sun, and then many others are restoration models that may be too expensive.

 The CBR600F4 was the last of the carburettor-fed original models of CBR600F.
 The reasons for which it’s a good one to get is: it’s lightweight, it has a high spec of suspension and brake components, it has a reasonable maintenance interval, and it has a lot of the gremlins from earlier models ironed out.

 The CBR600F4i was very similar, but added fuel injection and came in a sport variant.
 Fuel injection means one less thing to service.
 On an old motorcycle that has been sitting (common for motorcycles of this vintage), having fuel injection means one less thing to clean and prepare before you go.

-The 2019 CBR650R is the first re-incarnation of the CBR600F4i.
+The 2019 Honda CBR650R is the closest reincarnation of the CBR600F4i.
 It’s fast, sporty without being extreme, and not sedate.
-It has a broad, very usable power-band, and people LOVE riding it.
+It has a broad, very usable power-band, and is engaging to ride.

 I actually don’t mind the 2011-2013 Honda CBR600F (if it’s sold in your region), but it will be very hard to on-sell.
 So only get it if you can get a bargain.